 The amount you spend on your kitchen remodel will influence how much your home grows in value over time.
 The ROI, or Return on Investment, generally indicates a percentage of the money invested in a remodel that you can expect to recover after selling the house in the future.

-Plus, don’t forget about the immeasurable returns… like being happy to cook and entertain in your beautiful, newly remodeled kitchen 🙂
+Along with monetary returns, don’t forget about the immeasurable returns… like being happy to cook and entertain in your beautiful, newly remodeled kitchen 🙂

 In a kitchen remodel, there are two different types of costs: labor and materials.
 Labor will be a significant part of your budget because of the amount of specialty tradespeople involved in every kitchen remodel.
 When working with a general contractor like Tom Curren Companies, we’ll leverage our relationships with our trade partners to get you great labor rates on your project.